 The Pending status can first mean that your delivery has been scheduled and is pending until the given date.
 For more on this, refer to the Delivery scheduling section.

 If your delivery is not being sent and its status remains Pending, it can be the result of:

-The MTA (Message Transfert Agent), that runs modules and processes on the delivery server and that manages email sending, may have not been started, or need to be restarted.
+The MTA (Message Transfer Agent), which runs modules and processes on the delivery server and which manages email sending, may have not been started, or may need to be restarted.